 Fat chance.
 First off, if you're not putting on job-specific clothes MOREClaire Zillman, reporter - Jan 28, 2014 5:00 AM ET

 The youngest Supreme Court Justice and former Dean of Harvard Law School talks about creating great culture and communicating without email.

 By Colleen Leahey, reporter

 FORTUNE -- Capitol Hill's exhaustive gridlock so pervades conversations about the U.S. legal system that it's difficult to remember other governmental institutions with far fewer managerial problems.
-On Wednesday night at Fortune's Most Powerful Women conference in Washington, D.C., mild-mannered Supreme Court Justice Elena Kagan reminded the audience of just that.
+On Wednesday night at Fortune's Most Powerful Women conference in Washington, D.C., mild-mannered Supreme Court Justice Elena Kagan reminded the MOREOct 16, 2013 9:38 PM ET

 Corporate America can now offer foreign-born same sex spouses the same rights heterosexual immigrant spouses have always received: The opportunity to stay in the U.S.